 Israeli and Jewish Films

-Zero Motivation
+Zero Motivation poster

 Here’s the full list.
 Well, that’s kind of underselling it by now.
 It started as a list, then became a list of lists, and now it’s a list of lists with mini-articles for each list.
-Note, of course that this series of lists is accompanied by an equally elaborate set of lists for all the Palestinian, Arab and Iranian films which I’ve included in the project as it’s ballooned to the proportions that you see.
+Note, of course that this series of lists is accompanied by an equally elaborate set of lists for all the Palestinian, Arab, Iranian, Turkish and Kurdish films which I’ve included in the project as it’s ballooned to the proportions that you see.
 It’s noticeable that very few of the films on this list are from before the millenium..That is partly because it’s quite hard, from where I am at least, to get hold of earlier Israeli films (unless they’re preserved on YouTube or something).
 It’s also really noticeable that there was a massive maturing (in some quarters at least) of Israeli films post-millenium.

-Foxtrot
+Foxtrot poster

 This is absolutely not to say that there was before 2000 a complete absence of serious debate and soul-searching within Israeli culture about all the hard issues facing it.
 We see plenty of that in the literature headed up by the famous triumvirate of Israeli novelists: Amos Oz, AB Yehoshua and David Grossman.
 However, my general impression of Israeli films before 2000 is that they were often intended as goofy distractions from all the heavy stuff around them.
 I believe that that may well account for the fact that I didn’t watch a single Israeli film until after the year 2000.
 We must also bear in mind that it was only after the post-millenial high tech boom that it would have been easy for Israelis to contemplate the production of sophisticated high-budget movies.